jschuh/klipper-macros/README.md

 * `Y` *(default: `variable_park_y`)* - Absolute Y parking coordinate.
 * `Z` *(default: `variable_park_z`)* - Z parking coordinate applied according to the `P` parameter.
+* Note: If a print is in progress the larger of the tallest printed layer or the current Z position will be used as the current Z position, to avoid collisions with already printed objects during a sequential print.

 #### Marlin Compatibility